eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 System prerequisites
 ~~~~~~~~~~~~~~~~~~~~
-Before building the Eclipse Cyclone DDS implementation, make sure you meet all the system prerequisites,
+Before building the Eclipse Cyclone DDS implementation, make sure you meet all the system prerequisites.
 Failure to meet the prerequisites will cause the build to fail.

 Supported platforms